© SATRA Technology Centre. Reproduction is not permitted in any form without prior written permission from SATRA.

 All materials used in the ensembles must also be assessed for their resistance to the permeation of distilled sulphur mustard HD, Sarin GB, Soman GD or V-agent.
 These tests are in addition to any permeation testing or penetration testing which the various items in the ensemble may have already undergone.
-For example, EN 943-2 includes a test bank of 15 chemicals – including both liquids and gases – which all components of the ensemble must protect against.
+For example, EN 943-2 includes a test bank of 15 chemicals – including both liquids and gases – against which all the components of the ensemble must protect.
 The permeation test specified in BS 8467, however, requires a specific quantity of chemical to be applied to the test piece.
-For category A this concentration is 100g/m2, whilst for B, C and D it is 10g/m2.
+For category A, this concentration is 100g/m2, while for B, C and D it is 10g/m2.
 The maximum cumulative permeation over four hours should be no more than 1.25 µg/cm2.

-Whilst this article concentrates on clothing, it is vital that suitable protection of the hands, feet, head/face/eyes and respiratory system is also provided.
+While this article concentrates on clothing, it is vital that suitable protection for the hands, feet, head/face/eyes and respiratory system is also provided.
 Normative references in BS 8467 detail harmonised European standards to be used covering these products.